-The classic Snickerdoodles recipe is made with butter, sugar, eggs, and flour and rolled in cinnamon sugar mix.
+The classic Snickerdoodles cookies recipe is easy to make and is perfect for the holiday season.
 These cookies have a famous crunchy outside texture and soft and moist inside.

-If you would ask me what my favorite childhood cookies were, I would tell you, Snickerdoodles.
-I don’t know if I liked the name more or that mouthwatering cinnamon-sugary-buttery flavor, but they were always a perfect treat for me.
+If you would ask me about my favorite childhood cookies, I would definitely tell you; Snickerdoodles!
+I don’t know if I liked the name more or that mouthwatering cinnamon-sugary-buttery flavor.
+They were always a perfect treat for me.

 Here you can find links to my other delicious and popular cookies: Andes Mint Cookies, Raspberry Almond Thumbprint Cookies, and Oatmeal Cookies with Cranberries and White Chocolate.

-Before making these famous cookies, I wanted to explore the origins of this catchy cookie name.
+Before making these famous cookies, I wanted to understand the origins of this catchy cookie name.
 Apparently, the history of these cookies is still a mystery.
-Some historians claim that the origins come from a Dutch or a German word, which means snail-like shape.
+Some historians claim that they originate from a Dutch or a German word, which means snail-like shape.
 Others say it originated in New England and it is just a nonsense word with no particular meaning.
 Even if it has no meaning, it is definitely unique and children love it!

-Classic Snickerdoodles are made with butter, sugar, eggs, and flour and rolled in cinnamon sugar.
-That additional step of covering the cookies with a mix of sugar and cinnamon gives a perfect crunchy outside texture while keeping it soft and moist inside.
+Classic Snickerdoodles are made with butter, sugar, eggs, and flour and rolled in cinnamon/sugar mixture.
+That additional step of covering the cookies with a mix of sugar and cinnamon gives a perfect crunchy outside texture, while keeping them soft and moist inside.

-The process of making these Snickerdoodle Cookies is really simple.
-All you need is to mix all the ingredients, refrigerate, roll the dough balls in cinnamon sugar mixture and bake.
+The recipe for homemade Snickerdoodles Cookies is really simple.
+All you need is to mix all the ingredients, refrigerate the batter, roll the dough balls, cover them in cinnamon/sugar mixture and bake.
 You can keep baked cookies for up to a week in an air tight container.
-Though I can bet you, they will be gone within the first two days.
+I can bet you, they will all be eaten within the first two days.